Toyota to Establish Car-Sharing and Other Mobility Services Platform Announces Collaboration with U.S. Car-Sharing Company – Getaround

-Toyota City, Japan, October 31, 2016 -- Toyota Motor Corporation will establish a Mobility Services Platform (MSPF) to collaborate with various service providers, as well as telematics insurance.
-Based on the proliferation and popularity of mobility services, like car-sharing; the MSPF will have various functions to support mobility services, and leverage the Toyota Smart Center (TSC), the Toyota Big Data Center
+Toyota City, Japan, October 31, 2016 — Toyota Motor Corporation will establish a Mobility Services Platform (MSPF) to collaborate with various service providers, as well as telematics insurance.
+Based on the proliferation and popularity of mobility services, like car-sharing; the MSPF will have various functions to support mobility services, and leverage the Toyota Smart Center (TSC), the Toyota Big Data Center, and financial services.

 Shigeki Tomoyama, President of Toyota’s in-house Connected Company stated: “As a mobility service platform provider, by collaborating with various companies and services, we would like to help create a new mobility society in order to offer safer and more convenient mobility to our customers”

 Recently, Toyota has developed individual business functions, such as vehicle management systems and leasing programs, and offered them to mobility service providers.
 The MSPF will aggregate and comprehend these functions.
 Going forward, when Toyota partners with mobility service providers, the provider can select and use functions in the MSPF to offer more convenient and refined services to users.

 To enhance a MSPF-based car-sharing, Toyota developed the Smart Key Box (SKB); that can be placed in a vehicle without modification.
 Car-sharing users can lock and unlock doors, and start the engine with their smartphone.
 Thus providing a safer and more secure way of lending and renting cars.